xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2018.11 Apr 14, 2018
+   -- bug (keith)  Fix tendril crash when movement was set to zero -- bug (keith)  Upgrade some check sequence warnings to errors -- bug (keith)  More fixes for images on resizing buffers -- bug (keith)  Fix test dialog issues for model groups that contain submodels -- bug (keith)  Fix import from sequence with nothing to import causes crash 2018.11 Apr 14, 2018
    -- enh (dkulp)  Add ability to upload string/dmx configs for various FPP v2 Capes/Hats -- enh (dkulp)  Update FPP to support v2 channel input and output configs